 Some Extra Online fun:

 - www.powerspeak.com (We use this for Spanish, its really fun!)

 - www.scholastic.com (They have fun educational games for your kids to play).
 Actually, just look on my left sidebar scroll down a bit and I list all my favorite websites and blogs!

 - I’m sure there are tons more, if you know of a great site, leave a comment and I’ll add it to the list!

 - My Setup: I think that the workbox system is really the way to go if you have multiple children at different levels, its been a LIFESAVER for us over here!
 I really am not sure how I would ever organize it all without the boxes!
 I do have a printable for my workboxes that I fill out each week, just so filling the boxes is quick and so I don’t miss things, you can read about our setup here: The Workbox System

 - OUR curriculum: Personally, I’m much more traditional in my homeschooling approach, meaning I teach based on what they’d be learning in school, so I typically use Abeka for our core studies.
 Once I started using the workboxes, I was forced to put in “FUN” items along with the standard worksheets and I think that’s really helped make it more exciting.
-I also mix in My Father’s World for History/Geography, since I think they have more ‘fun’ type activities in their curriculum.
 I use Math U See as well, to try and give our kids more ‘hands on’ and visual help with math.
 I think as we go through a curriculum, if something’s just not working, then I search for other options.
 Every family is different, so do what works best for YOU!